-Postgraduate Certificate in Veterinary Clinical Studies, students will be able to: developed and assessed: Explain the key components that constitute primary and preventative healthcare and advise on, and implement, recommended prophylaxis, nutrition and husbandry programmes in order to improve animal care, prevent disease and inform client education.
+E.g. On successful completion of the Postgraduate Certificate in Veterinary Clinical Studies, students will be able to: Modules in which each learning outcome will be developed and assessed: Explain the key components that constitute primary and preventative healthcare and advise on, and implement, recommended prophylaxis, nutrition and husbandry programmes in order to improve animal care, prevent disease and inform client education.
 Assessment of learning objectives to be integrated in Rotation Assessment - see below